maxmilton/trackx-magnet/README.md

 ### TODO

-- Customisable Track API URL (without needing to recompile the extension)
+- Customisable Track API URL
+  - Not possible without recompiling the extension so provide good documentation about how to do that
 - User maintained block list + easily add the current URL origin to it

 ## How to install